BOUGIE APOCALYPSE

 Then another moan rose, closer this time.

-The strangers tensed behind you.
+The strangers tensed behind us.

-Your wife gave a soft laugh, eyes scanning the darkness.
+Raych gave a soft laugh, eyes scanning the darkness.
 “And if they get too close…”

-You finished the thought without missing a beat.
+I finished the thought without missing a beat.

 “…we shoot the Walker and go back to the beans.”